What is the Gastric Sleeve Surgery?

 Obesity: Is Gastric Sleeve Surgery an Option For You?

 If you have one or more of the following, you might make an ideal gastric sleeve candidate (but only your surgeon can assess this for certain).
-Most people also need to lose weight BEFORE their surgery, not just after, so read our Tips on Losing Weight Before Surgery (visit Dr Geoff Barnett’s page).
+Most people also need to lose weight BEFORE their surgery, not just after.

 Weight loss pattern over a year

-Just to give you an idea here’s how the weight loss occurs at specific intervals;
+Just to give you an idea here’s how the weight loss may occur at specific intervals;

 - 3 months after surgery, one-third excess weight is lost